 \section{Experiments}

-We implement \name and empirically validate its performance as follows: \begin{itemize} \item \textbf{Effectiveness in collecting highly accurate and private data}: In complement to the analytical privacy and accuracy guarantees obtained in Section~\ref{sec:analysis}, we empirically demonstrate that the estimated histogram by \name is close to the true histogram constructed from all clients' original data while ensuring that it meets strong privacy guarantees. \item \textbf{Efficiency in private and secure data collection}: In complement to the analytical communication costs obtained in Section~\ref{sec:analysis}, we empirically demonstrate the ability of \name to scale to real-world use cases because of its low computational, bandwidth, and financial costs. \end{itemize}
+We implement \name (\url{https://github.com/brave-experiments/Nebula-CCS2025}) and empirically validate: \textbf{i) Effectiveness in estimating accurate but private histograms}: in complement to the analytical privacy and utility guarantees of Section~\ref{sec:analysis}, we empirically demonstrate that the histogram estimated by \name is close to the true histogram constructed from all clients' original data while ensuring strong privacy guarantees. \textbf{ii) Efficiency in private and secure data collection}: In complement to the analytical communication costs of Section~\ref{sec:analysis}, we empirically demonstrate the ability of \name to scale to real-world use cases thanks to its low computational, bandwidth and financial costs.